-[(2)] (3) During periods of temporary cessation as directed under § 90.167(d) (relating to cessation of operations: temporary).

-[(3)] (4) When the operation permanently ceases.

-(c) The Department's technical guidance Document Number 563-2112-656[, titled Liners- Impoundments, Stockpiles, and Coal Refuse Disposal Areas] (relating to liners and caps for coal refuse disposal areas), shall be used as guidance for designing coal refuse disposal sites incorporating earthen, admixed or synthetic liners or caps for preventing adverse impacts to groundwater and surface water and for preventing precipitation from contacting coal refuse.

-(d) The application shall include a description of the measures to be taken to ensure the longterm functionality of the systems described in subsections (a) and (b).
+- [(2)] (3) During periods of temporary cessation as directed under § 90.167(d) (relating to cessation of operations: temporary). - [(3)] (4) When the operation permanently ceases. - (c) The Department's technical guidance Document Number 563-2112-656, titled Liners-Impoundments, Stockpiles, and Coal Refuse Disposal Areas, shall be used as guidance for designing coal refuse disposal sites incorporating earthen, admixed or synthetic liners or caps for preventing adverse impacts to groundwater and surface water and for preventing precipitation from contacting coal refuse. - (d) The application shall include a description of the measures to be taken to ensure the long-term functionality of the systems described in subsections (a) and (b).
 The description shall address the site's susceptibility to mine subsidence and the potential impacts of mine subsidence on the systems described in subsections (a) and (b).
 The description shall also address the potential for deterioration of components of the systems described in subsections (a) and (b) due to other physical or chemical processes including but not limited to attack from sulfate-laden or acidic groundwater and/or leachate.